How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 - Cloud-Based Infrastructure: Cloud services providers make it easy to spin up new servers as needed without IT involvement.

 Once you know what you’ve got, the next question is whether you can afford to run a vulnerability assessment on all of it.
 In a perfect world, you would be running a vulnerability assessment regularly on all of your systems.
-However, vendors often charge per-asset, so prioritisation can help where budgets can’t cover every asset the company owns.
+However, vendors often charge per-asset, so prioritization can help where budgets can’t cover every asset the company owns.

 - Internet-facing servers